Bid and Ask for stock trading and other applications

 bid and ask

-For example, in our picture, you can buy a euro for a US dollar at a price of 1.12253, and sell 1.12250 dollars for a euro, that is, the intermediary commission spread is 1.12253-1.12250 = 3 points for a five-digit quote.
+For example, in our figure, you can buy euros for US dollars at a price of 1.12253, and sell dollars for euros at 1.12250, meaning the broker's commission spread is 1.12253 - 1.12250 = 3 points with a five-digit quote.

 This is because if there are more participants in the market willing to buy and sell an asset, this will make prices more stable.